 Current and former journal editors (including managing and associate editors) and other editorial staff

-Representatives from the data services community that the JEDI steering committee believes have experience and expertise that will be helpful in answering questions and addressing issues about open science that are raised on the mailing list
+Representatives from the data services and open science communities who the JEDI steering committee believes have experience and expertise that will be helpful in answering questions and addressing issues about open science that are raised on the mailing list

 The goal of the JEDI mailing list is to allow participants to solicit the advice of their peers, benefit from their experience, and participate in an ongoing conversation.
 To help provide the best possible experience for all mailing list members, we request that everyone be aware of, and follow, some guidelines and rules for participation, and some rules of etiquette.